leonardon473/simplest-docker-django-example/README.md

 ## Commands

 ### Run the project:
+- `cp dev.env .env` This command create test.env file.

 - `make up` This will be build, run the docker container and open a bash from the container.

-  Ctrl-D to stop
+Use Ctrl-D to stop.

 - `./dev up` One time you are in the container this command will run the django project.

-  Ctrl-C to stop
+  Ctrl-C to stop.

 - `./dev test` Run all the project tests.